Measures#

 I2-3

-Measure to address significant impacts on surface waters - Altered habitats (morphology)
+Measure to address significant impacts on surface waters - Altered habitats due to morphological changes

 P4%